Grizzly2578/activator/README.md

 # activator
-A script used for activating Micosoft Office and Windows!
+A script used for activating Microsoft Office and Windows!